Dispersion for the wave and Schr\"odinger equations outside a ball and counterexamples: Introduction

 A loss in dispersion may be related to a cluster point: such clusters occur when optical rays, sent along different directions, are no longer diverging from each other.
-If a point source illuminates a disk or a ball, Huygens's principle says that every point of the obstacle acts as a new point source: diffraction by the obstacle deviates light on the boundary which then arrives at the center of the shadow behind the obstacle in phase and constructively interferes.
+If a point source illuminates a ball, by Huygens's principle every point of the obstacle acts as a new point source: diffraction by the obstacle deviates light on the boundary which arrives at the center of the shadow behind the obstacle in phase and constructively interferes.
 This results in a bright spot at the shadow's center.
-Therefore, our intuition tells us that if there is a location where dispersion could fail, this could happen at the Poisson-Arago spot (which really is part of the line joining the source and the center of the obstacle: in physical experiments, one may place a screen somewhat symmetrically to the source of light, hence the choice of wording): it turns out that, indeed, that region is brighter than the illuminated regime when $d\geq 4$. \begin{thm} Let $d\geq 4$ and let $\Theta=B_d(0,1)$ be the unit ball in $\mathbb{R}^d$.
-Set $\Omega_d=\mathbb{R}^d\setminus B_d(0,1)$ and let $\Delta_D$ denote the Laplace operator in $\Omega_d$ with Dirichlet boundary condition.
-Let $Q_{\pm}(s)\in \Omega_d$ be two points of $\Omega_d$, symmetric with respect to the center of the ball $B_d(0,1)$, at distance $s>1$ from $0\in \mathbb{R}^d$.
-Let $\chi\in C^{\infty}_0$ be supported in a sufficiently small neighborhood of $1$ and equal to $1$ near $1$ : there exist $h_0<1$ and constants $0<\gamma_1<\gamma_2\lesssim1$ (independent of $h$) such that, for all $0<h\leq h_0$ and all $\arcsin(1/s)=\gamma h^{1/3}$ with $\gamma\in [\gamma_1,\gamma_2]$, the following holds at $t= 2(\arcsin \frac 1s+\sqrt{s^2-1})\sim 2 h^{-1/3}$
+Therefore, our intuition tells us that a location where dispersion fails should be the Poisson-Arago spot (which really is part of the line joining the source and the center of the obstacle: in physical experiments, one may place a screen somewhat symmetrically to the source of light, hence the choice of wording): it turns out that, indeed, that region is brighter than the illuminated regime when $d\geq 4$.